 Parking in St Ives

 As many of you will know, locating a parking space in this little seaside town can be a daunting prospect.
-Especially during the summer time, unless of course you have booked a holiday home in St Ives with parking.
+Especially during the summer time, unless of course you have booked a self-catering cottage in St Ives with parking.
 But, fear not!
 We are hoping to give a few guidelines regarding locations, prices and alternative methods for parking in town.

 A priority for most of our visitors is the distance between car parks, the town centre (or in our case, a beautiful harbour front!) and their holiday property.
 Fortunately, there many options and a few are only a stone’s throw away from the shops and beaches.
 These are: